What is gadget insurance?

 - proof of use or

-- Tell you within 10 business days of them making a decision on the claim
+- tell you within 10 business days once they have decided on the claim

-- If they refuse your claim, they must set out the reasons, in writing
+- if they refuse your claim, they must set out their reasons why in writing

-More information on what insurance companies have to do when you make a claim can be found in the Central Bank of Ireland’s Consumer Protection Code 2012.
+You can find more information on the responsibilities of insurance companies and claims in the Central Bank of Ireland’s Consumer Protection Code 2012.